developextra/blogsauce/docs/2-Config.md

         recommend is adding new keys if you want to handle new error cases.
         The only reason I say that is because the program is expecting the error messages that exist in the default config.
-        So if you change the error message you would have to change all the cases where it's used.
+        So if you change the error key you would have to change all the cases where it's used.
 That means modifying the source code.
 If your going to do that might as well fork it, and help a brother out :heart: